operate-first/apps/contributing.md

 ## Tests

+### Linting

 To run linting tests, we use [pre-commit](https://pre-commit.com/).
 Run `pre-commit install` after you clone the repo.
 Then, `pre-commit` will run automatically on git commit.
 If any one of the tests fail, add and commit the changes made by pre-commit.
 Once the pre-commit check passes, you can make your PR.

+### Kustomize build

+We are using `kustomize build` in our CI pipeline to test if the syntax of overlays is correct.
+This command is run against changes which are found between commit in PR and latest commit in master branch in `apps` repository.

+### Kubeval validation

+As the last step in our validation pipeline we are using `kubeval`. `Kubeval` checks if the manifests are valid against schemas which we store in [schema-store](https://github.com/operate-first/schema-store).
+These schemas were extracted from clusters using [script](https://github.com/operate-first/schema-store/blob/main/build_schema.py) which uses OpenAPI spec.
+More information about how we are using kubeval validation can be found in [documentation](https://www.operate-first.cloud/apps/content/kubeval/README.html).